How It Works

 Variable RTP Games

-Some crash-adjacent games (like Plinko and Mines from BGaming) have variable RTP depending on settings:
+Some crash-adjacent games (like Plinko from BGaming) have variable RTP depending on settings:

 • Plinko: 95–99% RTP depending on risk level (Low/Medium/High)

-When you see “99% RTP” advertised for these games, check which setting applies.
+When you see “99% RTP” advertised for a variable-RTP game, check which setting applies.
 The highest-RTP settings (lowest risk) produce smaller but more frequent wins.
 The lowest-RTP settings produce larger but less frequent wins – and a worse expected return per unit wagered.

 Volatility vs RTP: The Other Number That Matters